Our derivative trading is in no way based upon speculation!

 Explaining Our Business

 Within our strategy of writing financial contracts, we write put options that obligates us to buy shares of a chosen stock at our strike price, if the stock falls below that price by the expiration date of the contract.
 We get paid for setting up this obligation, because we are basically selling an insurance policy, so we get the premium.
 This policy says that if the stock declines below the option’s strike price by expiration, we will buy the stock at the strike price, no matter how far the stock has fallen.
 This insures another investor, who pays us for this insurance.

-Doing this without really knowing what you are doing is hazardous and involves large amount of risk.
-Thorough and deep knowledge of how derivative markets work and how quick and large movements in the underlying asset reflects the derivatives price is crucial.
-Combining this with great knowledge of the underlying companies and maintaining a sufficient amount of excess liquidity and buying power to stand out downturns is in the basis of our strategy.
+Doing this without really knowing what one is doing can be hazardous and involves large amount of risk.
+Thorough and deep knowledge of how derivative markets work and how quick and large movements in the underlying asset reflect the derivative's price is crucial.
+Combining this with great knowledge of the underlying companies and maintaining a sufficient amount of excess liquidity and buying power to stand out downturns is the basis of our strategy, together with using financial engineering or just exit burdensome positions early on.
 Knowing the calculated probabilities for success on each contract or contract combo is further important.
 What we are looking for is moreover improbabilities.
 If we also have the ability to write the contract when implied volatility is higher than historical volatility for a great company without major issues, our collected premiums will be greater, but handling and limiting risk always comes first.

 What Are Options And Derivatives?